-ARTIST STATEMENT -->日本語
+ARTIST STATEMENT - 日本語

-oil, and gold leaf to translate sensation into form.
+materials including ink, oil, and gold leaf to translate sensation into form.

 Ryoko Goto makes art that emerges from personal memory and quiet attention.